-The rules around the State Pension changed dramatically on 6 April 2016.
+The rules around the State Pension changed dramatically in April 2016.

-The Government replaced the complicated basic State Pension with the new single-tier pension, which pays a flat rate for men born on or after 6 April 1951 and women born on or after 6 April 1953.
+The UK Government replaced the complicated basic State Pension with the new single-tier pension, which pays a flat rate for men born on or after 6 April 1951 and women born on or after 6 April 1953.

 But the basic State Pension will carry on being paid to those that reached pension age before 6 April 2016.

-For the purpose of this guide we focus on people reaching State Pension age on or after 6 April 2016 and therefore eligible for the new State Pension.
+For the purpose of this guide, we’ll focus on people reaching State Pension age on or after 6 April 2016, who are eligible for the new State Pension.

 If you want to find out more about the old system and how it differs, read: The Basic State Pension and new flat-rate State Pension explained.

 The new State Pension pays a single flat rate of £175.20 a week (rising to almost £180 in April).

-To receive for the full amount, you will need to have qualifying 35 years of National Insurance (NI) contributions or Credits.
+To receive the full amount, you will need to have 35 qualifying years of National Insurance (NI) contributions or credits.
 You will receive a lower amount if you have less.

 You will need at least 10 years’ contributions to get paid any new State Pension at all.

-You can find out when you’ll receive your State Pension by checking your State Pension age with GOV.UK online and if you want a quick estimate about how much you’ll get, you can ask for a State Pension statement.
+You can find out when you’ll receive your State Pension by checking your State Pension age with GOV.UK online.

 Alternatively, you can get in touch with the Future Pension Centre to get a statement by phone (0800 731 0175 – Monday to Friday, 9:30am to 3:30pm).